alphagov/govuk-developer-docs/source/manual/common-aws-tasks-for-2nd-line-support.html.md

 the ASG's minimum capacity of instances will be equal to the amount instances running (desired capacity).

-Read [how to detach an instance from an ASG][] in the AWS documentation.

 _**Note**: check if the ASG has just a single instance.
 If so, removing the instance from the ASG may cause downtime for a service._

+Make a note of the instance ID in case you need to investigate the logs later following an incident.
 The detached instance will stick around, so make sure to terminate it when you no longer need it.
 See the section below for further details.

-[how to detach an instance from an ASG]: https://docs.aws.amazon.com/autoscaling/ec2/userguide/detach-instance-asg.html
+[how to detach an instance from an ASG]: https://docs.aws.amazon.com/autoscaling/ec2/userguide/detach-instance-asg.html#detach-instance-console

 ## Terminating an instance

+Refer to the AWS documentation for steps on [how to terminate an instance][].

 If you do not want a detached instance to serve traffic again in future, you should terminate it.
 Detaching an instance from an ASG does not terminate the instance automatically.
 Once connections have drained from a detached instance, you can terminate the instance via the AWS EC2 user interface.

-Read [how to terminate an instance][] in the AWS documentation.

 [how to terminate an instance]: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#terminating-instances-console